NedGroom/blockchain-examples/MoralisIntro/twitter-clone/README.md

         React Moralis is a provider for the React application that will make all interactions with Moralis easy.
 Custom hooks, authentication, data rendering. (documentation: github.com/MoralisWeb3/react-moralis)

-        As with Chakra provider we need Moralis provder.
+        As with Chakra provider we need Moralis provider.

     Authentication, sign up, logging in